Jubatian/rrpge-spec/specs/cpu_inst.rst

 - rx:    One of the registers: A, B, C, D, X0, X1, X2 or X3.
 - rp:    One of the pointers: X0, X1, X2 or X3.
 - xmn:   One of the 4bit parts of the XM register.
-- xhn:   One of the 4bit parts of the XH register.
+- xbn:   One of the 4bit parts of the XB register.
 - imm4:  4bit immediate ranging from 0 - 15.
 - imm16: 16bit immediate.
 - adr:   Parameter specified by the addressing mode field.